Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Conclusions

-In this paper, we have examined the CR generation between two terminals with communication over SISO and singular-user MIMO Gaussian channels with input constraint for their practical relevance in several communication situations, e.g., satellite and deep space communication links, wired and wireless communications, etc. We have provided a single-letter characterization of the CR capacity for both scenarios as well as a rigorous proof of it.
-The concept of CR generation is not commonly used in practical systems because it is not relevant for the classical Shannon message transmission.
-However, it has been proved in this paper that through CR generation, the post-Shannon communication task allows us to achieve an enormous performance gain that we can take advantage of in many new applications, such as several machine-to-machine and human-to-machine systems and the tactile internet.
-In particular, we have provided a coding scheme for secure identification over the GWC with CR available as a resource and have established a lower bound for the secure identification capacity within this setting.
-The obtained lower bound may exceed the transmission capacity of the main channel, which was proved to be equal to the secure identification capacity in the case of randomized encoding as long as the secrecy capacity is strictly positive.
-As a future work, it would be interesting to study the effect of antenna correlation on CR capacity over MIMO Gaussian channels.
-Future research might focus on the single letter characterization of the correlation-assisted secure identification capacity over GWC.
-It might also explore correlation-assisted identification for continuous-time channels.
+We studied the problem of CR generation over single-user SISO and MIMO Gaussian channels due to their practical relevance in various communication scenarios, such as satellite and deep space communication links, wired and wireless communications, etc. We provided a single-letter characterization of the CR capacity for both scenarios along with rigorous proofs.
+Additionally, we demonstrated that through CR generation, significant performance gains could be achieved in Post-Shannon communication tasks, which could be advantageous in numerous new applications, including machine-to-machine and human-to-machine systems, as well as the tactile internet.
+Specifically, we proposed a coding scheme for secure identification over the GWC with CR available as a resource and established a lower bound on the secure identification capacity within this framework.
+This lower bound may exceed the transmission capacity of the main channel, which is equal to the secure identification capacity in the case of randomized encoding, provided the secrecy capacity is strictly positive.
+As a future work, we suggest investigating the impact of antenna correlation on the CR capacity of MIMO Gaussian channels.
+Subsequent research could focus on providing a single-letter characterization of the CR-assisted secure identification capacity of the GWC and exploring CR-assisted identification for continuous-time channels.